What is the Law School Admissions Test (LSAT)?

 - LSAT scores are good for five years.
 Check individual school requirements to be sure.

 Candidates to law school should only plan on taking the LSAT once.
 All scores within the last 5 years will be reported to the law schools.
-Most schools will use the highest score for admissions purposes, though some still average scores.
-Please check with individual law schools about their policy.
+Please check with individual law schools about their policy for multiple takes.
+The highest score is most commonly used for admissions decisions.

 There is no "right" way to prepare for the LSAT.
 Most students will spend between three and six months studying for the LSAT.
 However, 97 percent of students do some sort of preparation prior to taking the LSAT.
 I recommend you start by taking an untimed practice LSAT to familiarize yourself with the question types and formatting of the exam.